The Number of the Beast (novel): Plot

 Zeb flies to Elko, Nevada, the state being the only one to allow people to get married 24 hours a day with no waiting period or blood test.
 The incidents have so traumatized Jacob that he has agreed to marry Hilda and so they have a double ceremony.
 The couples then go to Jacob's hidden cabin in the woods, where they have their honeymoons.

 Thus begins the series of adventures that the four embark upon as they travel in the Gay Deceiver, which is equipped with the professor's "continua" device and armed by the Australian Defence Force.
 The continua device was built by Professor Burroughs while he was formulating his theories on n-dimensional non-Euclidean geometry.

 The geometry of the novel's universe contains six dimensions – the three spatial dimensions, known to the real world, and three time dimensions: t, the real world's temporal dimension, τ (Greek tau), and т (Cyrillic te).
 The continua device can travel on all six axes.
 The continua device allows travel into various fictional universes, such as the Land of Oz, as well as through time.

 An attempt by the four adventurers to visit Barsoom takes them to an apparently different version of Mars: the Great Game (replete with ornithopters) was being played out between the Russian Empire and the Victorian era British Empire in an early example of the Steampunk genre.

-Near the end of the novel, however, Heinlein's recurring character Lazarus Long hints that the four had travelled to Barsoom and that Russo-British imperial contest which they witnessed was an illusion imposed on them by the telepathically adept Barsoomians: